Oklahoma 10-year-old behind proposed ‘Pets are Not Prizes’ legislation

 He only lived for 10 hours after got him.

 “He wasn’t moving.
-So, I quickly, I started freaking out and crying,” Kennedy said.
+So, I quickly, I start freaking out and crying,” Kennedy said.

 Kennedy said Ripples and his friends were kept in cloudy water and she’s seen other animals at other fairs in conditions she thinks are not good.